AnupMandal0505/codsoft_task4/README.md

 learning techniques in Python to analyze and interpret data, allowing them to make informed decisions regarding advertising costs.
 By leveraging these predictions, businesses can optimize their advertising strategies and maximize sales potential.
-Let'

-s embark on

-the journey of sales prediction using machine learning in Python.
+Let's embark on the journey of sales prediction using machine learning in Python.

 ## Installation